 by @hairbybiancarose

-While rose gold hair shade works perfectly for blondes, the rose copper shade is a breathtaking match for brunettes.
+While the rose gold hair shade works perfectly for blondes, the rose copper shade is a breathtaking match for brunettes.
 Although the color work is obvious, this dark brown with red highlights looks so organic as if it’s a whole natural color.

 Red Wine Highlights